 An Advocate for Victimized Children Cries Foul

-In early 2020, unaware of the checkered history of the inexplicably displaced giant gropey sailor, Kelly Franklin, a civic activist and web communication specialist involved with a volunteer program for troubled youth, made the city manager and city commission aware that the statue had triggered a severe PTSD reaction in a young rape victim.
+In early 2020, unaware of the checkered history of the inexplicably displaced giant gropey sailor, Kelly Franklin, a civic activist and behavioral science publisher involved with a volunteer program for troubled youth, made the city manager and city commission aware that the statue had triggered a severe PTSD reaction in a young rape victim.
 As Seward Johnson intended, the statue spoke to her at a subconscious and visceral level – in the unmistakable body language of forced submission.

-All but one of the city commissioners expressed empathy at this unintended consequence of the super-sized swiped imagery long lamented by many locals.
-But then-mayor Hagen Brody decided that since he could not be bothered to learn, or apparently handle the truth, the citizens of this city should be forever sentenced to live under a giant lie.
+All but one of the city commissioners expressed empathy at this unintended consequence of the super-sized swiped imagery long-lamented by many locals.
+But since the ceremonial mayor, Hagen Brody, could not handle the truth, the citizens of Sarasota were sentenced to live with and under a giant lie.

-Riding the wave of far right backlash against the removal of offensive statues in the wake of George Floyd’s murder, the politician decided that the wellbeing and mores of those living in the present and the future should be sacrificed to satisfy the bloodlust of his political base and preserve a few good—but misguided—men’s misplaced sentiments about the past.
+Riding the wave of far right backlash against the removal of offensive statues in the wake of George Floyd’s murder, the politician decided that the wellbeing and mores of those living in the present and the future should be sacrificed to preserve a few good—but misguided—men’s misplaced sentiments about the past.

 So thorough is the dismissive denial and false flag patriotism which Brody and his brethren have invested in Sarasota’s monumental mistake, that the tiny soupçon of acknowledgement—the explanatory sign which the city commission invited when they elected to move, rather than return, the play-along pirated piece—was declined.